dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 ### Function calls as arguments

 It is important to note that a single scope is introduced to enclose the entire statement.
 The pattern should not cascade when nested calls exist in the parameter list within a single statement.
-For calls that contain cascading function calls, ie:
+For calls that contain cascading function calls, i.e.:
 ```d
 void fun(ref int x, ref int y);
 int gun(ref int x);

 fun(10, gun(20));
 ```
-This correct expansion is:
+The correct expansion is:
 ```d
 {
     int __fun_temp0 = void;